COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

-The Weight-Loss Surgery Program at Children’s National helps adolescents who are severely obese through surgical intervention coordinated with medical management in the IDEAL clinic, or in the patient’s primary medical home.
-While diet and behavior changes can help some adolescents, many of these patients go on to become obese adults.
-The efficacy of diet and behavioral changes can be strengthened in some adolescents with surgical procedures.
-Weight loss through bariatric surgery is one way to treat severe obesity in adolescents by producing significant weight loss, correcting obesity-related medical conditions and improving self-image and socialization.
+The Weight-Loss Surgery Program at Children’s National Hospital helps children and adolescents who are severely obese through surgical intervention coordinated with medical management in the IDEAL clinic, or in the patient’s primary medical home.
+While diet and behavior changes can help some children and adolescents, many of these patients go on to become obese adults.
+The efficacy of diet and behavioral changes can be strengthened in some patients with surgical procedures.
+Weight loss through bariatric surgery is one way to treat severe obesity by producing significant weight loss, correcting obesity-related medical conditions and improving self-image and socialization.

 Children’s National is the only pediatric program in the region performing weight-loss surgery.

-Patients who wish to undergoweight-loss surgery must meet specific criteria, review with your patient if they meet the following:
+Patients who wish to undergo weight-loss surgery must meet specific criteria, review with your patient if they meet the following:

-Have a history of obesity for at least three years, including documented failed attempts at diet andmedical management of obesity.
+- Have a history of failed obesity treatment, including documented attempts at diet and behavioral changes.

-Complete follow-up visits during three years after surgery.
+- Complete the follow-up visits during three years after surgery.